IBM/ibm-quantum-style-guide/README.md

 This repo contains [Vale](https://vale.sh)-compatible rules implementing the IBM Quantum style guide.
 Use these rules with Vale to help keep your writing consistent with our style suggestions.
+These rules are based on the [IBM style guide](https://ibmdocs-test.dcs.ibm.com/docs/en/ibm-style), with extra rules specific to quantum computing.

 ## Using Vale in your repo